HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/definitions.rst

 of five view zenith and six view azimuth angles).
 The design of the land measurement protocol aims to optimise the viewing geometry during satellite’s overpass times and by its repeats through the day to obtain information about Bidirectional Reflectance Distribution Function (BRDF) properties of the site.
-A plot illustrating the different viewing geometries for a land sequence is illustrated in Figure 4.
+A plot illustrating the different viewing geometries for a land sequence is illustrated in Figure below.
 Land sequences do not measure the downwelling (sky) radiance.
 A standard land sequence typically lasts approximately 15 minutes (depending on illumination) and is executed every 30 minutes during daylight.